LalithKumar010/blog/content/en/page/certifications.md

 ![PNPT Logo](/Images/pnpt_logo.jpeg)

 PNPT (Practical Network Penetration Tester) is an intermediate-level certification that covers the skills and knowledge required to perform network penetration testing.
 The exam requires hands-on experience in network penetration testing and includes a practical assessment of network penetration testing skills.
+It involves Website Enumeration, Active Directory

 ##  My Certificates